sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 Because performance was becoming a first-order consideration, we decided to rewrite things in Go.

-Initially, we decided to adopt the [strangler fig](https://martinfowler.com/bliki/StranglerFigApplication.html) model of refactoring, extracting first only the CPU-bound work into a high-performance Go procecss, which would be called by the existing worker code.
+Initially, we decided to adopt the [strangler fig](https://martinfowler.com/bliki/StranglerFigApplication.html) model of refactoring, extracting first only the CPU-bound work into a high-performance Go process, which would be called by the existing worker code.
 Eventually, over time, more of the logic would be ported into the Go process.

 However, things don't always go according to plan.